Monthly Archives: May 2018

 With great thanks to Nathalie for the fantastic day that we had together, for the black cab ride, excellent tea and sunstroke.

-I went into the new Miller Harris store at Westfield London recently to try the pair of fragrances launched in January this year which were inspired by F. Scott Fitzgerald’s classic novel Tender is the Night.
+I went into the new Miller Harris store at Westfield London recently to try the pair of fragrances launched in January this year which were inspired by F. Scott Fitzgerald’s Tender is the Night.

 Miller Harris gave a passage from the classic novel to two perfumers and asked them to interpret it in scent as they wished.